 Losing him devastated our group of old friends from Argentina, he was the first of us to go, and everybody was asking the same question: "Ale? killed on landing?
 He was very experienced, current, and conservative.
 He had never been a swooper.
 How could that have happened?"

 So I went to Icarus' website to learn more about this Leia canopy, and read this: “It’s designed for pilots who already have lots of experience swooping small, highly loaded cross-braced wings.
 Made for highly skilled pilots to fly every day, it is not a toy, it’s a WEAPON....”It’s not made for the faint-hearted.
 If you are one of the few people that want to fly a class 5 canopy consider every aspect of what you are doing very carefully.
 On the upside, you can get very exhilarating airspeed, quick responses, and powerful maneuverability.
 On the downside, our margin for error has reduced to almost nothing (!)”

 And certainly, he was misinformed about which canopy was right for him.
-Everybody I have talked to, that had jumped with him, told me that even thou it didn't feel right for him, he got a second-hand canopy anyway.
+Everybody I have talked to, that had jumped with him, told me that it didn't feel right for him, but he got a second-hand canopy anyway.
 Later, I asked an Icarus representative in an event and he told me: “We are responsible for whom we sell our canopies at first, but not what happens with it after that.
 That's the seller's responsibility".
-That pisses me off because the same situation keeps on happening since the HP canopies started to appear.
+That pisses me off because the same situation keeps happening since high performance canopies started to appear some 30 years ago.
 Skydivers used to get killed when their parachutes didn’t open, not with a fully opened one!!!!

 The pain of losing my friend will never go away, but I do hope this story serves as a lesson and help others to choose wisely.